Regional Market Summary Q1 2026

 Contributions to GDP

 Consumer spending growth contributed 0.95% to the 1.6% overall GDP growth rate, which is well below the average contribution.
 Investment growth contributed 1.19% to overall growth.
-For investment to contribute more than consumption to GDP growth is unusual compared to recent experience.
+For investment to contribute more than consumption to GDP growth is somewhat unusual compared to recent experience.
+As Figure 2 shows, consumption's contribution to GDP was highest in quarters 2 and 3 of 2025, the quarters were GDP growth averaged about 4%.

 Conclusion